 Managed objects are accessed via a virtual information store, termed the Management Information Base or MIB.
-Objects in the MIB are defined using the subset of Abstract Syntax Notation One (ASN.1) [7] defined in the SMI.
-In particular, each object has a name, a syntax, and an encoding.
+Within a given MIB module, objects are defined using RFC 1212's OBJECT-TYPE macro.
+At a minimum, each object has a name, a syntax, an access-level, and an implementation-status.

 The name is an object identifier, an administratively assigned name, which specifies an object type.
 The object type together with an object instance serves to uniquely identify a specific instantiation of the object.
-For human convenience, we often use a textual string, termed the OBJECT DESCRIPTOR, to also refer to the object type.
+For human convenience, we often use a textual string, termed the object descriptor, to also refer to the object type.

 The syntax of an object type defines the abstract data structure corresponding to that object type.
-The ASN.1 language is used for this purpose.
-However, the SMI [3] purposely restricts the ASN.1 constructs which may be used.
+The ASN.1[5] language is used for this purpose.
+However, RFC 1155 purposely restricts the ASN.1 constructs which may be used.
 These restrictions are explicitly made for simplicity.